Nobody really knew where these bikes belonged but that didn’t stop the awe that followed them around or the levels of appreciation.

 As with any American V-twin the engine is the focal point and Ducati were keen to follow some tradition on this front.

-Other than that however, the frame was a Ducati famed short and modern Trellis frame with a drop shaped tank simultaneously cruiser and reminiscent of the Monster and Diavel.
+Other than that however, the frame was a Ducati famed short and modern Trellis with a drop shaped tank simultaneously cruiser whilst reminiscent of both the Monster and Diavel.

 “Andrea explains – the bike was set to be long, low, muscular, with modern shapes and advanced technological components, but above all, it had to be sexy.
 A real Ducati Technocruiser.”